This site contains affiliate ads (including Amazon Associates).

 User: (WT-shared) NY066 at wts ウィキボヤージュ, CC 表示-継承 3.0, リンクによる

-It has been selected as one of the “100 Best Japanese Songs” selected by the Japanese Agency for Cultural Affairs and the Japan PTA National Council.
+“Soushunfu” has earned significant recognition in Japan’s cultural canon, being selected as one of the “100 Best Japanese Songs” by both the Japanese Agency for Cultural Affairs and the Japan PTA National Council.
+This official recognition highlights the song’s artistic merit and its importance in preserving traditional Japanese sensibilities about nature and seasonal transitions.

 STAY JAPAN